vica781/Discover-Amber_2/README.md

 4. Someone who searching for inspirational idea for a present
 5. Students of arts and crafts, science or geology
 6. This site can be used by English speaking tourists visiting Kaliningrad Region of Russia located on a Baltic sea.
-   <br>The Kaliningrad Amber Combine is the only official amber mine in Russia and accounts for 65% of the global amber market.
+   The Kaliningrad Amber Combine is the only official amber mine in Russia and accounts for 65% of the global amber market.
-   <br>Region holds 90% of the world's extractable amber.
+   Region holds 90% of the world's extractable amber.
 * Current user
 * Returning user